HumasFurquan/healthcare-services/README.md

 - Git
 - GitHub

-Contributing
+## Contributing
 Contributions are welcome!
 Please feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.

 The MIT License is a permissive free software license that allows for reuse within proprietary software, as long as all copies include the original license and copyright notice.

-See the [LICENSE](LICENSE) file for details.